 With SDI high, a rising edge on CNV initiates a conversion, selects the $\overline{\text{CS}}$ mode, and forces SDO to high impedance.
 In this mode, CNV must be held high during the conversion phase and the subsequent data readback.
 (If SDI and CNV are low, SDO is driven low.)
 Prior to the minimum conversion time, SDI can be used to select other SPI devices, such as analog multiplexers, but SDI must be returned low before the minimum conversion time elapses and then held low for the maximum possible conversion time to guarantee the generation of the busy signal indicator.
 When the conversion is complete, SDO goes from high impedance to low impedance.
 With a pull-up on the SDO line, this transition can be used as an interrupt signal to initiate the data readback controlled by the digital host.
-The AD7690 then enters the acquisition phase and powers down.
+The AD7693 then enters the acquisition phase and powers down.
 The data bits are clocked out, MSB first, by subsequent SCK falling edges.
 The data is valid on both SCK edges.
-Although the rising edge can be used to capture the data, a digital host using the SCK falling edge allows a faster reading rate, provided it has an acceptable hold time.
-After the optional 19th SCK falling edge or SDI going high (whichever occurs first), SDO returns to high impedance.
+Although the rising edge can be used to capture the data, a digital host using the SCK falling edge will allow a faster reading rate, provided it has an acceptable hold time.
+After the optional 17th SCK falling edge, or when SDI goes high (whichever occurs first), SDO returns to high impedance.

 Figure 40.
-4-Wire CS Mode with Busy Indicator Connection Diagram
+CS Mode, 4-Wire with Busy Indicator Connection Diagram

 Figure 41.
-4-Wire CS Mode with Busy Indicator Serial Interface Timing
+CS Mode, 4-Wire with Busy Indicator Serial Interface Timing